kais-wong/kais-wong.github.io/index.md

 Hello!
 I'm Kai, and this is my personal website.
 Here you'll find my projects, blog posts, and more about me.

-- Research interests: Mathematical Modeling, Simulation, Scientific Computing, and More
+- :mag_right: Research interests: Mathematical Modeling, Simulation, Scientific Computing, and More
-- Contact: kaiwong_at_princeton.edu
+- :email: Contact: kaiwong_at_princeton.edu

 Feel free to explore!